Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Correspondence with generating map, dual correspondence

-Now $ \widetilde{H} $ is uniquely determined by $(\widetilde{x}_2,\widetilde{y}_2) \in \widetilde{H}(\widetilde{x}_1,\widetilde{y}_1) \Leftrightarrow \widetilde{y}_1 = \widetilde{G}(\widetilde{x}_1,\widetilde{y}_2), ~\widetilde{x}_2 = \widetilde{F}(\widetilde{x}_1, \widetilde{y}_2)$, i.e. $ \widetilde{H} \sim (\widetilde{F}, \widetilde{G}) $. \end{defi}
+Now $ \widetilde{H} $ is uniquely determined by $(\widetilde{x}_2,\widetilde{y}_2) \in \widetilde{H}(\widetilde{x}_1,\widetilde{y}_1) \Leftrightarrow \widetilde{y}_1 = \widetilde{G}(\widetilde{x}_1,\widetilde{y}_2), ~\widetilde{x}_2 = \widetilde{F}(\widetilde{x}_1, \widetilde{y}_2)$, i.e., $ \widetilde{H} \sim (\widetilde{F}, \widetilde{G}) $. \end{defi}

-Usually, $ \widetilde{H} $ can reflect some properties of $ H^{-1} $; but note that $ H^{-1} $ and $ H $ are not in duality.
-For example, if $ H $ satisfies (A)$(\alpha; \alpha', \lambda_u)$ condition (see \autoref{defAB} below), then $ \widetilde{H} $ satisfies (B)$(\alpha; \alpha', \lambda_u)$ condition.
-Particularly, if we obtain the ``stable results'' with respect to $ H $, then we also get the ``unstable results'' of $ H $ by using the ``stable results'' of $ \widetilde{H} $.
-We state all the results in ``stable direction'' in the present paper, leaving the corresponding statements of ``unstable results'' for readers.
+Usually, $ \widetilde{H} $ can reflect some properties of $ H^{-1} $; but $ H^{-1} $ and $ H $ are not in duality.
+For example, if $ H $ satisfies the (A)$(\alpha; \alpha', \lambda_u)$ condition (see \autoref{defAB} below), then $ \widetilde{H} $ satisfies the (B)$(\alpha; \alpha', \lambda_u)$ condition.
+In particular, if we obtain the ``stable results'' with respect to $ H $, then we also get the ``unstable results'' of $ H $ by using the ``stable results'' of $ \widetilde{H} $.
+We state all the results in the ``stable direction'' in this paper, leaving the corresponding statements of ``unstable results'' to the readers.

-\subsection{hyperbolicity and (A) (B) condition}
+\section{Hyperbolicity and (A) (B) condition}

-Let us give a way to describe the hyperbolicity of a correspondence which is motivated by \cite{MS88, LYZ13, Zel14}.
-Let $X_i, Y_i, ~ i=1,2$ be metric spaces. \emph{For the convenience of writing, we write the metrics $d(x,y) \triangleq |x-y|$}.
+We now present a method for describing the hyperbolicity of a correspondence (see \cite{Che18a}).
+Let $X_i, Y_i$ ($i=1,2$) be metric spaces. \emph{For notational convenience, we denote metrics by $d(x,y) \triangleq |x-y|$}.